Marcel verweij philosophy, public health & more

 Key papers and books:

 Facing Difficult but Unavoidable Choices: Donor Blood Safety and Deferral of Men Who Have Sex with Men.
-Bioethics 2022 (accepted for publication, co-authored with Roland Pierik; Thijs van de Laar and Hans Zaaijer of Sanquin Bood Services).
+Bioethics 2022;36(8): 840-848 (co-authored with Roland Pierik; Thijs van de Laar and Hans Zaaijer).

 Sharing Responsibility: Responsibility for Health Is Not a Zero-Sum Game.
 Public Health Ethics 2019;12(2): 99–102. (co-authored with Angus Dawson)